 Each patient is unique, and we are committed to building trusting relationships by offering individual fertility treatment solutions best suited for couples and single women.
 Our laboratories are equipped with the latest technology to ensure the best conditions for the culturing of gametes and embryos.
 We have extensive experience in freezing and preserving gametes.

-Fertilisation procedure outside the body (in vitro fertilisation).
-The fertilisation of the eggs and the first days of embryo development take place under laboratory conditions.
+During in vitro fertilisation (IVF), the fertilisation of eggs and sperm and any resulting embryo development, takes place outside of the body in special laboratory conditions.
 In vitro fertilisation usually requires stimulation of the ovaries before the procedure.
 If the sperm count of the male is normal, the eggs are fertilised using the traditional IVF method.
 In the case of male factor infertility, the ICSI (intracytoplasmic sperm injection) method is used.
 In vitro fertilisation and its success rate varies for each individual and depends on the causes of infertility.
 On average, approximately 30% of procedures result in a successful pregnancy.

 ICSI (intracytoplasmic sperm injection) is a method of in vitro fertilisation in which a single sperm is selected under a microscope and inserted directly into the cytoplasm of an egg using a micropipette.
 The ICSI method is usually used in cases of male factor infertility or if the traditional IVF method has not been successful.
 The use of the ICSI method is also necessary if the eggs have been previously frozen.
 Further development and monitoring of embryos is performed similarly to the IVF method.

 To become pregnant, the embryo must attach to the inner surface of a woman’s uterus, or endometrium.
-Two weeks after embryo transfer, a blood test (HCG) shows whether the embryo has implanted.
-Clinical pregnancy can be detected beginning from 6 weeks after the transfer.
+Two weeks after embryo transfer, a blood test (hCG) shows whether the embryo has implanted or not.
+A clinical pregnancy can usually be detected 6 weeks after the transfer using ultrasound examination.